akeneo/pim-helpcenter/content/md/productivity/time-to-market-insights.md

 ### Metrics

-2 metrics to analyze your time-to-market performance
+Two metrics to analyze your time-to-market performance:
 - Time-to-enrich: the amount of time spent from the creation of the product to the first 100% completeness
 - Number of enriched products: total number of products enriched over the defined period of time